aimat-lab/AutoSlurm/README.md

 If you are not using `conda`, you can easily change the default behavior by modifying `./configs/main.yaml`.

-Overwrites can also be used to change other parameters of the default config files.
+Overwrites can also be used to change other parameters of the template config files.
 For example, if you want to run your job on `HAICORE` with a timelimit of only `1h`, you can use the following:

 ```bash
 aslurm -cn haicore_1gpu -o env=my_env,time=00:01:00 cmd python train.py
 ```

-To find out what other parameters you can overwrite, please inspect the config files in `./auto_slurm/configs/`.
+To find out what other parameters you can overwrite, please inspect `default_fillers` in the template config files in `./auto_slurm/configs/`.

 ### Automatic `hostname → config` mapping

-If you do not specify a config file (`-cn`), `AutoSlurm` falls back to the default `hostname → config` mapping defined in `global_config.yaml`.
-The current hostname is matched (with RegEx) against a list of patterns to select the default config file for the current cluster.
+If you do not specify a template config file (`-cn`), `AutoSlurm` falls back to the default `hostname → config` mapping defined in `global_config.yaml`.
+The current hostname is matched (with RegEx) against a list of patterns to select the default template config file for the current cluster.
 You can modify `global_config.yaml` to select your most common configuration for each cluster.

 ## Multi-task jobs

 <img src="./images/multi_job.png" width="100%">
 <br><br>

-Let's say you want to execute four independent scripts, each with their own configuration, on a single node on `HoreKa`.
+Let's say you want to execute four independent scripts on a single node on `HoreKa`.
 This can be accomplished by supplying multiple commands:

 ```bash
 aslurm -cn horeka_4gpu                     \